-Dialogue Lab is movement building.
-It’s about making ourselves -- the progressive movement -- unstoppable.
-(It is not about political centrism, or hugging nazis.)
-And we do it by building our capacity to be both fiercely honest and kind with each other, as we navigate the complexities that -- if ignored -- can stop us in our tracks.
+Dialogue Lab is about investing in people and relationships in order to make the progressive movement unstoppable.
+We do it by being fiercely honest and caring with each other, as we navigate differences that -- if ignored -- can stop us in our tracks.

 If you call yourself a progressive, then you know the stakes are high.
-So it’s no wonder progressive spaces are often emotionally charged, and full of strident opinions.
+So it’s no wonder progressive spaces are often emotionally charged.
 In that environment, it often seems like it’d be easier to go it alone.
-But you can’t take the “social” out of social change.
-We will go further together.
+But we must collaborate.

-Dialogue is a creative force for change.
-Our raw materials are the people in the room, the challenges we face, our strengths, courage, curiosity, and hope.
-From that, we build new possibilities.
+Our raw materials are the people at our sides, the challenges we face, our strengths, courage, curiosity, and hope.
+Together we build new possibilities.

 Dialogue Lab is a product of dialogue.
 So is this manifesto.
 They will both continue to evolve over time.